IlliaUkraine/country_template/README.md

 🏛 **Official State Register: New Country Template**

-This is a web-based tool for creating structured documentation of a fictional or real state in the format of an official register.
+Country_template - this is a web-based tool for creating structured documentation of a fictional or real state in the format of an official register.

 ⚙ **Current version:** v0.6.2